-CISL allows readers to pick a setting for screen colors and contrast that best supports their reading.
+Clusive allows readers to pick a setting for screen colors and contrast that best meets their preferences.
 People may need the ability to change the color contrast due to a visual impairment or other disability, or they may find that a certain setting is simply more comfortable or enjoyable.
-CISL supports readers in finding out what contrast setting works best for them in different contexts.
+Clusive supports readers in finding out what contrast setting works best for them in different contexts.

 Several studies have found that contrast ratio has a significant impact on peoples’ experiences viewing text and images.

-This effect may be driven by contrast rather than color.
+- Greater accuracy in identifying text characters, the effect noted above, may be driven by contrast rather than color.
 A series of three experiments on 20 college students with typical vision found that text-to-background contrast ratio significantly impacts visual performance, and has a greater impact than color.

 The features of the CISL tools are related to existing guidelines and best practices, including the Web Content Accessibility Guidelines (WCAG) and the Universal Design for Learning (UDL) Guidelines.
 The feature of adjustable contrast settings is connected to: